- Find a nursery

 - community nurseries

 All nurseries are registered and inspected by the Office for Education Standards (Ofsted).
-Reports are available on the Ofsted website (see the external links section below).
+Reports are available on the Ofsted website (external link)

 Nurseries provide a wide range of activities offering children the opportunities to experiment and learn through play activities such as: